 Network Isolation

 The guest VM has no real network interface.
-DNS and HTTPS are redirected to guest-side proxy binaries, forwarded to host handlers over vsock, lifted into typed Security Events, checked by the Security Engine, and logged through the resolved-event path.
+DNS and HTTPS are redirected to guest-side proxy binaries, forwarded to host handlers over vsock, checked against policy, and logged to the session database.

 Air-gapped architecture